 Microfluidizer® Benefits for Cell Disruption

-Our processors are tough on cells and gentle on proteins.
+Our processors are great for the homogenization of cells because they are tough on cells and gentle on proteins.
 Microfluidizers® are ideally suited for effectively rupturing cells with different shear requirements — including E. coli, mammalian, plant, insect, fungi, algae and yeast cell disruption — while ensuring high protein recovery.
 These capabilities allow researchers to use the lowest pressure possible to reach target rupture rates while avoiding protein denaturation.

 Highest Protein Integrity Recovery